saikrishnayadav764/Alerts_Management_API/README.md

 ## Features

-- Add new books to the database.
+- Create new alerts to the database.
-- Retrieve all books or a specific book by ISBN.
+- Retrieve all alerts.
-- Update book details.
-- Delete books from the database.
+- Delete alerts from the database.
 - Basic authentication to restrict access to certain endpoints.
-- Unit tests for API endpoints.
-- JWT token-based authentication (Bonus feature).
+- JWT token-based authentication.

 ## Folder Structure